DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 In *SimplestAgent*, it sets the level of *gLogger* at *info*, adds 5 *Backend* objects to it, which are *stdout*, *stderr*, two *file Backend* objects and an *ElastiSearch* access.
-Thus, each log record superior to *info* level, created by a *Logging* object in the agent, will be sent to 5 different outputs: *stdout*, *stderr*, */tmp/logtmp.log*, */tmp/logtmp2.log* and ElasticSearch.
-In *AnotherAgent*, the same process is performed, and each log record superior to *notice* level is sent to *stdout* and another ElasticSearch database because of the redifinition.
+Thus, each log record superior to *info* level, created by a *Logging* object in the agent, will be sent to 5 different outputs: *stdout*, *stderr*, */tmp/logtmp.log*, */tmp/logtmp2.log* and OpenSearch.
+In *AnotherAgent*, the same process is performed, and each log record superior to *notice* level is sent to *stdout* and another OpenSearch database because of the redifinition.
 None of the default *Backend* objects of the *Operations* section are used because of the overwriting.
 In addition, the log records will be not displayed with color.

 Summary of the command line argument configuration